sonia23cld/ScanTools_ProtEvol/README.txt

 Author: Patrick Monnahan (https://github.com/pmonnahan/ScanTools)
 Contact: pmonnahan@gmail.com
-Modified and completed by: Magdalena Bohutínsk, Sonia Celestini
+Modified by: Magdalena Bohutínska (holcovam@natur.cuni.cz) Last modified by: Sonia Celestini (sonia.celestini@natur.cuni.cz)
-Contact: holcovam@natur.cuni.cz, sonia.celestini@natur.cuni.cz

 Program Description:  ScanTools_ProtEvol is a collection of scripts for window-based genomic analyses and site-based analysis of selection acting on amino acid substitutions and a wrapper that facilitates job submission on a PbS Pro-based computing cluster.
 The program begins with a set of VCF's to be analyzed as well as a population key (example template can be found on github repository) that assigns the individual names in the VCF's to populations.
 For site-based analyses requiring additional annotation of variant effect and amino acid substitution type, the VCF has to be annotated in SnpEff (http://snpeff.sourceforge.net/index.html) prior to the analysis.
-Example annotation script can be found on repository.
+An example annotation script can be found on repository.
-VCF's are split according by a population and converted to a simplified format, which are used for all downstream analyses.
+VCF's are split according by population and converted to a simplified format, which are used for all downstream analyses.
 Currently, the major downstream analyses implemented are calculation of within population diversity metrics and neutrality tests, between population differentiation metrics, demographic analyses using fastsimcoal2, analyses of dN/dS and scans for highly differentiated amino acid substitutions.

 ###########################################################